bzshang/piwebapi-python-examples/README.md

 ```

 First, I set the query string in the URL via the `req_data` dictionary I created.
 Then, I set the HTTP request header
 using the `req_headers` dictionary.
-I pass both of these variables into my helper method `post_stream_value` along with
+I pass both of these variables into my helper function `post_stream_value` along with
 my (dot-accessible) AF attribute dictionary.
-Here is the helper method.
+Here is the helper function.

 ```Python
 def post_stream_value(af_attribute_dict, json_data, headers):